koenrane/KR-new-site/content/looking-back-on-my-alignment-phd.md

 > Our world is so inadequate that seminal psychology experiments are described in mangled, misleading ways.
 Inadequacy abounds, and status only weakly tracks adequacy.
 Even if the high-status person belongs to your in-group.
 Even if all your smart friends are nodding along.
 >
 > Would you notice if _this very post_ were inadequate and misleading? _Would_ it be bullshit for the dog-genome to hardwire a food-classifier? _Think for yourself.
 Constant vigilance!_
->
-> _I realized and started fixing this mistake [this spring.](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed?commentId=hhuLBManRziZXbkHo#f3Mzhn8Gmf8XGyz9y)_

 ### Non-social mistakes

 > [!failure] I thought about comfortable, familiar problems
 >
+> Subtitle: I figured this point out this spring because I bumped into Quintin (as described above).
+>
 > I remember a sunny summer day in 2019, sitting in the grass with Daniel Filan at UC Berkeley.
 He recommended putting together an end-to-end picture of the alignment problem.
 I remember feeling pretty uncomfortable about that, feeling that I wouldn't understand which alignment problems go where in my diagram ("do embedded agency failures crop up _here_, or _there_?").
 Wouldn't it just make more sense to read more alignment papers and naturally refine those views over time?
 >
 > This was a rationalization, plain and simple.
 There is no point where you feel ready to put all the pieces together.
 If you feel totally comfortable about how alignment fits together such that Daniel's exercise does not _push you_ on some level, we have either _already_ solved the alignment problem, or you are deluded.
 >
 > I did not feel ready, and I was not ready, and I should have done it anyways.
 But I focused on more comfortable work with well-defined boundaries, because it felt good to knock out new theorems.
 Whether or not those theorems were useful and important to alignment, that was a mistake.
 So I stayed in my alignment comfort zone.
 I should have stopped working on impact measures and power-seeking way earlier than I did, even though I did end up doing some cool work.

+> [!failure] Not admitting to myself that I thought alignment was doomed
 >
-> _I figured this point out this spring, because I bumped into Quintin as described above._

-> [!failure] Not admitting to myself that I thought alignment was doomed
+> Subtitle: Figured this out this spring.
+I'm not sure if I've fixed the general error yet.
 >
 > After I became more optimistic about alignment due to having a sharper understanding of the overall problem and of how human values formed to begin with, I also became more pessimistic about _other_ approaches, like IDA, ELK, RRM, AUP, or anything else with a three-letter acronym.
 But my new understanding didn't seem to present any _specific_ objections.
 So why did I suddenly feel worse about these older ideas?
 >